Noa Tishby: Activism

 Tishby has been an activist advocating for Israel since at least 2011.
-That year she founded Act for Israel, an online pro-Israel advocacy organization.
+That year she founded Act for Israel, an online Zionist advocacy organization.
 Tishby created the group to help correct misinformation about Israel's history, culture, and governmental policies.
 Specifically, Tishby has harshly criticized the BDS movement, referring to the principles behind its cause as "misinformation, disinformation, manipulation, elimination of history and flat-out lies."
-She has also called Amnesty International's characterization of Israel as an apartheid state to be "disgraceful".
+She has called Amnesty International's characterization of Israel as an apartheid state to be "disgraceful".

 In 2014, she founded Reality Israel, which holds a series of "leadership trips" for Jewish and non-Jewish people in Israel.
 In 2016 and 2018, she spoke before the United Nations General Assembly in New York City in support of Israel.
 In February 2021, Tishby joined the Black–Jewish Entertainment Alliance.